Haver and Lee: Clay and Gladys Keyes

 In 1941, Gladys and Clay Keyes devised and scripted the radio variety show The Old Town Hall, a popular weekly series hosted by Clay Keyes and featuring his wife in various character roles.
 The show also starred Richard Goolden, and featured "Can You Beat the Band?", a slot in which listeners sent in joke questions, the answers to which were the titles of popular songs.
 If the band failed to guess the correct answer, there was a call of "Pennies on the drum!", and participants donated money to the "Spitfire Fund", a military charity.
-The show continued on the radio until 1947.
+The show continued until 1947.

 After the end of the Second World War, Keyes reprised his role as Duckweed in Danger - Men at Work!, but without Tully.
 In 1949, Keyes appeared in another show, Clay's College, also co-written with Gladys Keyes.
 His final radio appearances were in the mid-1950s as the host of Midday Music Hall.